waterfall-project/wfp-guardian/docs/openapi/README.md

 # OpenAPI Specification

-OpenAPI 3.0 specification for this service template.
+OpenAPI 3.0 specification for this Guardian service.

 ## Structure